jakecinco/kodiri-kodflix-MERN/README.md

 Move all your files into 2 separate categories - FE (Front-end) and BE (Backend).

-In the FE src folder - move all the components created and their folders Reconfigure imports to all pages based on the new file/ folder structure run [yarn start] make sure the front end is still working as intended
+In the FE src folder - move all the components created and their folders Reconfigure imports to all pages based on the new file/ folder structure run [yarn start] make sure the front end is still working as intended.

-Start on the backend - import express from npm and install/add it to the project In the BE src folder - create an app.js file and set up express [https://expressjs.com/en/starter/hello-world.html] check that the port is listening [node src/backend/app.js ], refresh the browser and make sure that message is working in the FE port - this shows the runner has connected.
+Start on the backend - import express from npm and install/add it to the project In the BE src folder - create an app.js file and set up express [https://expressjs.com/en/starter/hello-world.html] check that the port is listening [node src/back-end/app.js], refresh the browser and make sure that message is working in the FE port - this shows the runner has connected.

-Env files no strings, no spaces, no brackets it is not a js file Bring it in as a config file - not as a const
+(See main section on express for set up)
 #### Challenge -19 reconfigure app files/ install node.js and express.js

 Reconfigure project files with 2 source folders one for the frontend and one for the backend.